 \subsection{Compact models}

-For the construction of the \como\ and \comn\ models, we followed the classical Nice model \citep{Gomes2005,Tsiganis2005,Morbidelli2005} for the early solar system.
+For the construction of the \como\ and \comn\ models, we followed the classical Nice model \citep{Gomes2005,Tsiganis2005,Morbidelli2005} for the early Solar System.
 Although newer versions of the model have been proposed \citep{Nesvorny2012,Morbidelli2019}, \citet{Morbidelli2007} noted that the orbital evolution of the planets remains largely consistent with the original version.
 The classical Nice model, therefore, serves our purpose by providing a framework to understand the dynamical instability of the giant planets and the subsequent scattering of planetesimals, leading to the formation of Oort cloud-like structures in a compact planetary configuration.
-In Section \ref{1enc_nice}, we present our results for a single encounter, while in Section \ref{Nenc_nice}, we analyse the outcomes of multiple stellar encounters.
+In Sect. \ref{1enc_nice} we present our results for a single encounter, while in Sect. \ref{Nenc_nice}, we analyse the outcomes of multiple stellar encounters.

-Following the methodology described in Section~\ref{sec2} and adopting the initial conditions listed in Table~\ref{table1}, we performed 32 simulations for the \como\ model, varying the inclination of the encounter ($0^\circ$, $30^\circ$, $60^\circ$, and $90^\circ$).
-We find that the minimum pericenter distance at which the SSA becomes significantly perturbed and begins to produce interstellar objects is $q_\star \simeq 75$~au.
+Following the methodology described in Sect.~\ref{sec2} and adopting the initial conditions listed in Table~\ref{table1}, we performed 32 simulations for the \como\ model, varying the inclination of the encounter ($0^\circ$, $30^\circ$, $60^\circ$, and $90^\circ$).
+We find that the minimum pericenter distance at which the SSA becomes significantly perturbed and begins to produce ISOs is $q_\star \simeq 75$~au.
 Figure~\ref{pss} shows that the efficiency of disruption is strongly geometry dependent.
-Coplanar, prograde flybys maximise the energy transfer to disk particles, whereas inclined or polar encounters are comparatively inefficient.
+Coplanar, prograde flybys maximize the energy transfer to disk particles, whereas inclined or polar encounters are comparatively inefficient.